dd32/td-gh-ex/readme.txt

-	i) skip-link-focus-fix.js, navigation.js, customizer.js & keyboard-image-navigation.js are part of the Underscores Framework used by the theme, and hence under GPL v2. ii) The Images screenshot.png and red-ham-icon.jpg have been created by me and are under GPL v2. iii) images within screenshot.png
+	i) skip-link-focus-fix.js, navigation.js, customizer.js & keyboard-image-navigation.js are part of the Underscores Framework used by the theme, and hence under GPL v2. ia) topPanel is the work product of the author. ii) The Images screenshot.png and red-ham-icon.jpg have been created by me and are under GPL v2. iii) images within screenshot.png
             golden gate bridge -- public domain